How to factory reset Windows 11 without losing files (2026)

 • Or Start Windows Recovery Environment (WinRE), then go to Troubleshoot > Reset this PC, and select “Keep my files” and “Local reinstall.”

-This guide will teach you the steps to use the “Reset this PC” feature to reinstall Windows 11 after an upgrade if the device is having problems or dealing with apps or system configuration issues.
+In this guide, I’ll walk you through using the “Reset this PC” feature to reinstall Windows 11 after an upgrade, especially if your device is experiencing issues with apps or system configuration.

-To reset Windows 11 while keeping files with the local reinstall option, use these steps:
+To reset Windows 11 without losing your files with the local reinstall option, follow these steps:

 1. Open Settings on Windows 11.